-Aman Resorts are among my favorite in the world.
-They have properties in a lot of incredible destinations, with a big focus on nature.
-While I don’t follow the brand as blindly as I used to, I still think they offer some fantastic hotels.
+Aman Resorts is among my favorite hotel groups in the world.
+Aman has properties in a lot of incredible destinations, with a big focus on nature.
+While I don’t follow the brand as blindly as I used to, I still think Aman offer some fantastic hotels.

-Aman has signed a partnership with Nai Lert Group to manage a hotel and residence in Bangkok.
+About a year ago Aman signed a partnership with Nai Lert Group to manage a hotel and residence in Bangkok.
 This will be Aman’s second property in Thailand, after Phuket’s Amanpuri, which was actually Aman’s first-ever resort.

-Aman’s CEO, Vladislav Doronin, had the following to say:
+Aman’s CEO, Vladislav Doronin, had the following to say about this new development:

 “Thailand holds a special place in our hearts ever since the conception of Amanpuri, and our brand, in Phuket over 30 years ago.